nylen/log-replay/README.md

 Options:
   -a, --after XYZ       Parse all recognized log entries after the given entry.
-                        The value is a `continue_value` returned by this program along with a previous entry, or 0 to parse all entries.
+                        Not implemented yet; currently this must be 0.

   -f, --files '*.log'   The log files to parse.
 Make sure you quote this correctly
                         in your shell if it contains glob characters like *.
 ```

 The program will send back log entries on standard output, each one formatted
 as a JSON object on its own line.
-Each entry has a `continue_value` key that
-can be passed back to the program to retrieve all log entries **after** the
-current entry.

-Any errors will also be sent back on standard output, also formatted as JSON
-objects.
-Errors always have a truthy value (the error message) in the
-`"error"` key of the object; non-errors never have this value.
+Log lines that do not match the expected pattern will cause the program to
+fail.
+This behavior may change in the future.

 Currently the only supported log format is the Apache2 `combined` log format
 for access logs: